E.T. (character)

-E.T. is a fictional character and the titular extraterrestrial from Steven Spielberg's 1982 film of the same name.
-Created by Spielberg and the film's screenwriter Melissa Mathison, E.T. seeks the help of a boy named Elliott (Henry Thomas) who, along with his friends and family, find a way to help E.T. return home.
-Since the film's release, the character has been and continues to be widely assessed as one of the greatest science fiction film characters of all time and is considered an icon of the genre.
-The character has also appeared in all of its other media, including books, video games, a theme park attraction and a short film sequel.
+E.T. is a character and the titular extraterrestrial from Steven Spielberg's 1982 film E.T. the Extra-Terrestrial.
+Created by Spielberg and the film's screenwriter Melissa Mathison, E.T. seeks the help of a boy named Elliott Taylor (Henry Thomas) who, along with his friends and family, find a way to help E.T. return home.
+The character has been and continues to be widely assessed as one of the greatest science fiction film characters of all time and is considered an icon of the genre.
+The character has appeared in all of its other media, including books, video games, a theme park attraction and a short film sequel.

 Inspiration and creation

-After his parents' divorce in 1960, Spielberg filled the void with an imaginary alien companion that he later recalled as "a friend who could be the brother [he] never had and a father that [he] didn't feel [he] had anymore".
+After his parents' divorce in 1960, Spielberg filled the void with an imaginary alien companion that he recalled as "a friend who could be the brother [he] never had and a father that [he] didn't feel [he] had anymore".
 In 1978, he announced that he would shoot a film entitled Growing Up, which he would film in four weeks.
 However, the project was set aside due to delays on 1941 (1979), but the concept of making a small autobiographical film about childhood would stay with him.
-He also thought about a follow-up to Close Encounters of the Third Kind (1977), and began to develop a darker project he had planned with John Sayles called Night Skies, in which malevolent aliens terrorize a family.
+He thought about a follow-up to Close Encounters of the Third Kind (1977), and began to develop a darker project he had planned with John Sayles called Night Skies, in which malevolent aliens terrorize a family.
 He told screenwriter Melissa Mathison about Night Skies, and developed a subplot from the failed project in which Buddy, the only friendly alien, befriends an autistic child.
 Buddy's abandonment on Earth in the script's final scene inspired the concept of E.T.
 In less than two months, Mathison wrote the first draft of the script, titled E.T. and Me, which went through two rewrites.
 The project was rejected by Columbia Pictures, who doubted its commercial potential.
 Universal Pictures eventually purchased the script for $1 million.